mariamkopaleishvili1/TeamA-DDIT-2026/deli wk2/roi_model_template.md

 - If regulatory environment shifts (NBG tightens collections rules), redirect 300K GEL from efficiency savings to compliance automation to maintain competitive position.

-The 19-month payback is not exciting enough to justify reckless execution, but solid enough to commit disciplined resources.
-The real value is not the 47M GEL itself—it is the capability TBC builds to deploy AI across other domains (fraud, pricing, customer acquisition).
-This is a **platform investment disguised as a collections project**.
 ---

 ## Business Case Mechanism